Allocating Positional Goods: A Mechanism Design Approach: Conclusion

 \section{Conclusion}

-In this paper, I study the allocation of positional goods using a mechanism design approach.
-Many goods are positional because consumers care about their relative positions in consumption.
-Thus, allocating an item to one agent has externalities on others: moving up the position of one consumer would push down that of another, and the value of the good depreciates as more people have it.
-Because of these externalities, positional goods remain scarce and competitive despite economic growth.
+Many goods are positional because consumers care about their relative consumption, either for psychological (such as luxury goods) or physical reasons (such as priority services).
+Thus, allocating positional goods generates externalities on others: improving one consumer's position necessarily worsens another's, and the status value of the good diminishes as more consumers buy it.
+Because of these externalities, the optimal mechanisms in terms of revenue and welfare are potentially different from those for ordinary goods.